SRedRider/restaurant-website-backend/README.md

 </div>

 ## Description
 This repository contains the backend system for the **Burger Company**.
 It is designed to manage the restaurant's backend operations and the admin system.
 The backend provides APIs and services to handle reservations, orders, menus, announcements, and more.
-It also includes an admin dashboard for efficient management.

 ---